 Support Sojourner House’s philosophy of client empowerment and respect for individual choices.

-Application Deadline: Applications will be reviewed on a rolling basis until Friday, February 22, 2019.
+Application Deadline: Applications will be reviewed on a rolling basis and will close on Tuesday April 30, 2019.

 + Relief Advocate

-Job Location: Sojourner House Domestic Violence Shelter (northern Rhode Island) and/or THEIA (Trafficking) Shelter (Providence)
+Job Location: Sojourner House Domestic Violence Shelter (northern Rhode Island, North Smithfield area)

 Reports to: Director of Shelter Operations